claudiarella/academic-cv/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Deserving Student Scholarship
+  - title: 'Deserving Student Scholarship'
     url:
     date: '2015'
     awarder: Sapienza University of Rome, Italy